moonbitlang/quickcheck/README.md

 ### First Look

 Let's start with something very simple.
-Suppose that we just wrote a function `reverse` which takes an array as argument Failure Diagnosisand returns its reverse.
-And we want to test its functionality by writing unit tests:
+Suppose that we just wrote a function `reverse` which takes an array as argument and returns its reverse.
+We want to test its functionality by writing unit tests:
 ```moonbit
 test "reverse" {
   inspect!(reverse(([] : Array[Int])), content="[]")